Maxd1512/Astralis/README.md

 ## 🛑 Obstacle Management

-Our robot uses computer vision to detect red and green signs:
+Our robot uses a smart camera to detect red and green colours:

 - 🟥 **Red** → Stay on the **right**
 - 🟩 **Green** → Stay on the **left**